dirtmaxim/kabr/index.markdown

 ### **Acknowledgments**

-This material is based upon work supported by the National Science Foundation under Award No. [Award No. 2118240](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118240) and Award No. [Award No. 2112606](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2112606).
-ID was supported by the National Academy of Sciences Research Associate Program and the United States Army Research Laboratory while conducting this study.
-ID collected all the UAV data on a Civil Aviation Authority Drone License CAA NQE Approval Number: 0216/1365 in conjunction with authorization from a KCAA operator under a Remote Pilot License.
-The data was gathered at the Mpala Research Centre in Kenya, in accordance with Research License No. NACOSTI/P/22/18214.
-The data collection protocol adhered strictly to the guidelines set forth by the Institutional Animal Care and Use Committee under permission No. IACUC 1835F.
+This material is based upon work supported by the National Science Foundation under [Award No. 2118240](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2118240) and [Award No. 2112606](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2112606) (AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment ([ICICLE](https://icicle.osu.edu))).
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ---